My chief interests are in early modern literature, the concept of disenchantment, and the German tradition of philosophical aesthetics.

-What is Literature?, for which I am module leader, introduces students to a range of forms and genres of literary work from the late Elizabethan to the contemporary period.
-The module relates specific formal issues to the political and cultural issues that its chosen works absorb, and in which they intervene.
-The module also considers the concept of literature as such, reflecting on the notion of the canon as well as recent challenges to or redefinitions of it.
+What is Literature?, for which I am module leader, runs through the year at level 4 and introduces students to a range of forms and genres of literary work, from the late Elizabethan to the contemporary period.
+The module relates formal issues to the political and cultural milieux of these works, the controversies in which they intervene.
+The module also considers the concept of literature as such, reflecting on the notion and constitution of the canon as well as challenges to or redefinitions of it.

-My most recently completed essay is "Lyotard Art Seeing", Philosophy of Photography 4:1 (September 2013 ).
-My publications include: William Empson: The Critical Achievement (1993) and Adorno and Literature (2006), volumes of which I was co-editor.
+My other publications include: William Empson: The Critical Achievement (1993) and Adorno and Literature (2006), volumes of which I was co-editor.
 A monograph, Paul de Man: Rhetoric, History, Aesthetics is forthcoming from Polity Press and another, Early Modern Disenchantments, is in preparation.

-I am main supervisor for one doctoral researcher at present and am on the supervisory team for two others.
-I would welcome students needing supervision in any of the above or related topics.
+I would welcome students needing PhD supervision in any of the above or related topics.